Erickln/TO-DO-APP/README.md

 ## Features

 - **Add Tasks**: Users can add new tasks with a description and a start date.
+- **Start Date Picker**: Users can select a start date for each task using a date picker.
 - **Edit Tasks**: Users can edit existing tasks, including changing the task description and start date.
 - **Delete Tasks**: Users can delete tasks that are no longer needed.
 - **Mark as Done**: Users can mark tasks as completed, which will move them to the end of the list and display the date they were completed.
+- **Done date**: The date the task was completed is displayed in the task card.
 - **Mark as Undone**: Completed tasks can be marked as undone, returning them to their original position in the list.
 - **Drag and Drop Sorting**: Users can reorder tasks within the list by dragging and dropping them.
 - **Responsive Design**: The application is responsive and works well on different screen sizes.
-- **Task Persistence**: Tasks are stored in a MySQL database to persist data across sessions.
+- **Task Persistence**: Tasks are stored in local browser storage to persist data across sessions.
+- **Double-Click to Toggle Completness**: Users can double-click on a task to toggle its completeness.

 ## Technologies Used